gbyat/we-spamfighter/README.txt

 * Dashboard with submission management

 == Upgrade Notice ==

+= 1.3.3 =
+Recommended update: Enhanced heuristic spam detection with referrer and user agent analysis for better bot and spam detection.
+Improved email notification debugging in Activity Log.

 = 1.2.2 =
 Recommended update: Added optional Activity Log for tracking plugin events, improved database maintenance, and enhanced email notifications.
 GitHub updates are now optional and disabled by default for security.